Soldelli/VLG-Net/README.md

 # VLG-Net: Video-Language Graph Matching Networks for Video Grounding

 ## Introduction
+@inproceedings{soldan2021vlg,
+  title={VLG-Net: Video-Language Graph Matching Network for Video Grounding}, author={Soldan, Mattia and Xu, Mengmeng and Qu, Sisi and Tegner, Jesper and Ghanem, Bernard}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, pages={3224--3234}, year={2021}
+}
 Official repository for VLG-Net: Video-Language Graph Matching Networks for Video Grounding. [[ArXiv Preprint](https://arxiv.org/abs/2011.10132)]

 The paper is accepted to the first edition fo the ICCV workshop: AI for Creative Video Editing and Understanding (CVEU).